Whoever Said Computers Would Be Intelligent?

 published by Drakkar Press

-To order Whoever Said Computers Would Be Intelligent? please send your name and address, together with an appropriate cheque (made out to Drakkar Press):
+If you would like a printed copy of Whoever Said Computers Would Be Intelligent? please send your name and address, together with an appropriate cheque (made out to John Self):

 to: Drakkar Press, 20 Moorside Road, Brookhouse, Lancaster LA2 9PJ, England.